CompooterWzrd/CompooterWzrd/README.md

 -->
 - 🔭 I’m currently working on ...
 FRC Robotics Team 5676
 - 🌱 I’m currently learning ... gdscript for Godot and C++
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+Game design and web projects (design)
 - 💬 Ask me about ...
 Robotics, computers, or game design
 - 📫 How to reach me: ...
 GMail: yorkivan23@gmail.com